zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide10.md

 #### STEP 1: Configure and connect the VNC service on your DIPC server.
 - You will use ODI Studio through a VNC connection and ssh tunnel with putty.
 Follow these [instructions](https://docs.oracle.com/en/cloud/paas/data-integration-platform-cloud/using/connecting-odi-studio-vnc-server.html#GUID-7210212B-C58C-48AC-B581-DBFD7F58B552) to create a ssh tunnel and connect to your DIPC server using VNC.
 VNCServer is installed on the DIPC server and must be started first.
 Be sure to use the oracle user when starting the VNCServer service and disable screen lock and screen saver after connecting the first time or you will be locked out and need to restart VNC on the server.
-Be sure that you made the changes to /u01/jdk/jre/lib/security/java.security earlier in this lab to allow ODI to work with ADWC.
+Be sure that you made the changes to /u01/jdk/jre/lib/security/java.security earlier in this lab to allow ODI to work with ADW.

 - To start ODI run this command in a terminal window.
 Click 'No' for importing preferences.
 ```